-- 1. The standard and originality of the proposed activity, including the extent to which the proposed activity represents an additional gain on top of what could be achieved by each group on their own. - 2.
-The track record of the applicants. - 3.
-Priority will be given to researchers who have not previously received an award from the partnership
+- 1. What is the standard and originality of the proposed activity, including the extent to which the proposed activity represents an additional gain on top of what could be achieved by each group on their own? - 2.
+What is the track record of the applicants? - 3.
+Priority will be given to researchers who have not previously received an award from the partnership.